mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 ### What hardware do I need to get started?

 You will need an Android device (phone or tablet) that supports Android 5.0 or higher and has hardware support for Bluetooth 4.0 low energy.
-You will also need any of our supported Bluetooth low energy devices ([BBC micro:bit](#/microbit/microbitintro) or [Arduino 101](#/arduino101/arduino101intro)) and a computer to access the [MIT App Inventor site](http://ai2.appinventor.mit.edu) to build your apps.
+You will also need any of our supported Bluetooth low energy devices ([BBC micro:bit](#/microbit/microbitintro) or [Arduino 101](#/arduino101/arduino101intro), [LinkIt series board](#/linkit/linkitintro) and a computer to access the [MIT App Inventor site](http://ai2.appinventor.mit.edu) to build your apps.

 ### Does IoT have any special hardware requirements?

 Our IoT extensions are built around Bluetooth 4.0 low energy.
 You will need an Android phone or tablet with harrdware for Bluetooth 4.0 or higher, running Android 5.0 (Lollipop) or higher to access the Bluetooth hardware.
-You will also need to obtain one or more supported peripherals for your BBC micro:bit or Arduino 101.
+You will also need to obtain one or more supported peripherals for your BBC micro:bit, Arduino 101 or LinkIt series board.

 ### What version of Bluetooth do I need?